mf879/robotics-projects/03-temperature-control-system/README.md

 higher voltage supply and switched it with a relay.
 The Arduino kept full control of when it came on, but the current no longer went near the board.

-## One detail worth knowing

-In `setup()` the relay pin is written HIGH before `pinMode()` sets it as an output.
-On an input pin that enables the internal pull-up, which holds the line high while the pin is still an input.
-Since the relay module is active low, this means the heater cannot flick on for a few microseconds during boot.

 ## Hardware